gitdistill/vt-portal/readme.txt

+From our meeting:

+“remove search at top”

+“stay signed in” text wrong color

+remove “create account”

+—— theme developers notes: ———

 Just Create a beautiful theme with a modern design and mobile-first, we call Syrena.
 Can be used for Admin, Dashboard and WebApp.
 Easy to custom, the css files separate for each section. **Enjoy It!!**

 ## Features ##